 The Advantages of Going In-House

 - Ready When You Are: Something needs to be adjusted NOW?
 Your team pounces on it, right?
-No *

-They can provide real advantages, and shouldn’t be dismissed.
-Internal can be a brilliant solution for some companies, especially those with consistent predictable marketing requirements and large budgets.
+They can provide real advantages and shouldn’t be dismissed.
+Internal can be a brilliant solution for some companies, especially those with consistent, predictable marketing requirements and large budgets.
 But there’s a second half to this story that’s well worth diving into.

 The Reality Check: In-House Challenges